Extend your loving hand help build a home.

 Based on more than 2.5 decades of experience in the sector, Gramalaya has proposed to expand its area of operations throughout Tamil Nadu and 9 other priority States identified by Gramalaya.
 By working with other Field implementing organizations, promoting Regional Resource Centres and State-level Nodal agency, Gramalaya could impact 50 million lives in India by providing safe and sustainable sanitation to 10 million households in 10 States.
 For more details, please visit : www.thebigcleanupindia.org

-» Gramalaya is a registered voluntary organized working in the water and sanitation sector for the past 27 years.
+» Gramalaya is a registered voluntary organization under the Indian Trust Act of 1882 and has been working in the water and sanitation sector for the past 30 years.

-» So far has trained more than 100 NGOs and MFIs all over India and NGOs from abroad.
+» Gramalya , so far has trained more than 100 NGOs and MFIs all over India and NGOs from abroad.

 » Representatives of NGOs, Government and Visitors from abroad and within India getting trained by Gramalaya on toilet technologies and hygiene promotion works.